KlayChandler/GPS-camera-and-database-Flutter-app-2023/README.md

-# hw8_kac

-A new Flutter project.
+# GPC and Camera Demo with Database functionality Demo

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project from Pakt Publishing, and is a modernized version as of April 2023.
+Updates to Flutter may take away functionality if your versions is higher than 3.9

 A few resources to get you started if this is your first Flutter project: